Characters of Casualty: O

+Ngozi Okoye

+Ngozi Okoye, portrayed by Adesuwa Oni, made her first appearance in the thirty-eighth series, in an episode originally broadcast on 6 January 2024.
+Oni's casting was confirmed in December 2023.

+Patrick Onley

+Patrick Onley, portrayed by Jamie Glover, made his first appearance in the thirty-eighth series, in an episode originally broadcast on 23 March 2024.
+Glover's casting was confirmed in February 2024.

 Aoife O'Reilly

-Aoife O'Reilly played by Gemma-Leah Devereux, was a student nurse, who first appeared on 5 January 2013.
+Aoife O'Reilly, played by Gemma-Leah Devereux, was a student nurse, who first appeared on 5 January 2013.
 She was introduced as part of four new student nurses; herself, Robyn Miller (Amanda Henderson), Jamie Collier (Daniel Anthony) and Ally Hunter (Rebecca Newman).
 Aoife left on 27 April 2013, after it was revealed that Jamie and Robyn had been offered the permanent staff nurse roles.

 Aoife was born in Dublin and is the middle child of nine children.
 She claims that she only became a nurse because she could never gain the qualifications of a doctor.
 The student nurses are given a mentor with Aoife's mentor being senior nurse, Adrian "Fletch" Fletcher (Alex Walkinshaw) A day later, Aoife is left upset when Ally resigns from her role after she realises she doesn't want to be a nurse.
 The relationship between Aoife and Fletch becomes a father, daughter relationship but Aoife begins to think that this will be much more.
 She reveals this to Fletch, who tells her where she stands.
 Aoife gets along well with Robyn and Jamie, even when the competition for the two permanent nurse roles heats up.
 She is interviewed by Charlie Fairhead (Derek Thompson) and Tess Bateman (Suzanne Packer) and it goes very successful, leaving Aoife and Fletch pleased.
 Despite this, Jamie and Robyn are offered the role and after saying goodbye to the team, Aoife returns to Dublin.